git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ### Transport

 * Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
-* Flip arranger and clip record / automation: if enabled, the functionality of the Record and Automation button when used with Shift is flipped with the function when not using Shift.
-Enable this if you tend to work more in the Clip Launcher than the Arranger.
+* Record button: Configure the function to execute when the record button is pressed.
+* Shift + Record button: Configure the function to execute when the record button is pressed in combination with the Shift button.

 ### Session